computefoundation/gnu-linux-shell-scripting/README.md

 ## Examples

-The following is a list of one or two solutions in each paradigm of the application layer targeted by *Linux-shell-base*:
+The following is a list of one or two examples from each paradigm of the application layer targeted by *Linux-shell-base*:

 ##### [Utilities](https://github.com/linux-shell-base/linux-shell-base/tree/master/bin/utilities#utilities)